redhaanggara21/react-ops/README.md

 - You need to have Node and NPM installed on your computer.
 - Installing Node automatically comes with npm.

-#### Clone

-- Clone this project to your local machine `https://github.com/victorsteven/Forum-App-React-Frontend.git`

 #### Setup

 - Installing the project dependencies